Azaxis/learning-opentok-ios/README.md

 new session IDs for new groups of clients.

 *Important:* This demo application assumes that only two clients -- the local iOS client and another client -- will connect in the same OpenTok session.
-It is up to your server-side code to create a unique session ID for each pair of clients.
-In other applications, you may want to connect some clients in one OpenTok session (for instance, a meeting room), and others in another session (another meeting room).
+For test purposes, you can reuse the same session ID each time two clients connect.
+However, in a production application, your server-side code must create a unique session ID for each pair of clients.
+In other applications, you may want to connect many clients in one OpenTok session (for instance, a meeting room) and connect others in another session (another meeting room).
+For examples of apps that connect users in different ways, see the OpenTok ScheduleKit, Presence Kit, and Link Kit [Starter Kit apps] [2].

 Since this app uses the OpenTok archiving feature to record the session, the session must be set to use the `routed` media mode, indicating that it will use the OpenTok Media Router.
-The OpenTok Media Router provides other advanced features (see [The OpenTok Media Router and media modes] [2]).
+The OpenTok Media Router provides other advanced features (see [The OpenTok Media Router and media modes] [3]).
 If your application does not require the features provided by the OpenTok Media Router, you can set the media mode to `relayed`.

 **Token** -- The client also needs a token, which grants them access to the session.
 Each client is issued a unique token when they connect to the session.
+Since the user publishes an audio-video stream to the session, the token generated must include the publish role (the default).
+For more information about tokens, see the OpenTok [Token creation overview] [4].

 **API key** -- The API key identifies your OpenTok developer account.

-Upon starting up, the application calls the `[self getSessionCredentials]` method (defined in the ViewController.m file).
-This method calls a web service that provides an OpenTok session ID,API key, and token to be used by the client.
+Upon starting up, the application calls the `[self getSessionCredentials:]` method (defined in the ViewController.m file).
+This method calls a web service that provides an OpenTok session ID, API key, and token to be used by the client.
 Set URL of the web service in the `kSessionCredentialsUrl` property (also in the ViewController.m file):

     static NSString *const kSessionCredentialsUrl = @"https://your_web_service_url";